⚡ Quick Start Emergency Lighting Testing

 This guide covers all requirements for emergency lighting systems in non-domestic premises.
 Emergency lighting must provide illumination when normal lighting fails due to mains failure or local failure affecting normal lighting.
+Compliance is legally required in the UK for building safety, insurance, and fire certificates.

 Frequency: Every day the premises are occupied